Kochi Metro: Phase I: Aluva to Petta

-The first 'U' shaped concrete girder of the Kochi Metro Rail was successfully installed on Saturday, 12 July 2014 early morning.
+The first U-shaped concrete girder of the Kochi Metro Rail was successfully installed on Saturday, 12 July 2014 early morning.
 The girder was installed at Pulinchode near Aluva.
 The ‘U- shaped’ girder was cast at the Metro Casting Yard at Kalamassery.
 It was transported from the yard around 7 pm on Friday with the help of two huge cranes and special trailers brought from Mumbai.
 The girder reached the site at midnight and was installed with the help of cranes having capacities of 350 tonnes and 400 tonnes.

 The first trial run was flagged off by Chief Minister Oommen Chandy, on 23 January 2016.
 The three-car train set successfully completed the trial run.
 The first test run of the Kochi metro was conducted on 27 February 2016 on a 1 km section between Muttom Yard depot and Kalamassery at speeds of up to 10 km/h.

 The Research Designs and Standards Organization (RDSO) cleared the metro to operate at a maximum speed of 80 km/h on 8 December 2016.
 On 8 May 2017, Kochi Metro was given the final approval to start service.
+The 5 km line from Palarivattom to Maharaja's College metro station was inaugurated on 3 October 2017.

-In July 2017, a consortium of Cherian Varkey Construction Company (CVCC) and Vijay Nirman Constructions (VNC) has been awarded the contract to execute the construction of Kochi Metro works from Maharaja's College to Ernakulam south, and also from Kunnara Park to Pettah.
+In July 2017, a consortium of Cherian Varkey Construction Company (CVCC) and Vijay Nirman Constructions (VNC) were given the contract to execute the construction works from Maharaja's College to Pettah.
+The 5.65 km line from Maharaja's College Stadium to Thaikoodam was inaugurated on 3 September 2019 by Chief Minister Pinarayi Vijayan and Union Minister for Housing and Urban Affairs, Hardeep Singh Puri.

-Tripunithura extension
+Phase I extensions: IA and IB

 KMRL approved the extension of the metro to Tripunithura on 27 January 2014.
 Speaking to the media after the meeting, Union Urban Development Secretary and KMRL chairman Sudhir Krishna announced that the 2 km extension would cost an additional ₹3.23 billion.
-The extension will add two more stations, near Vadakkekotta and SN Junction, to the line.
-The extension will be completed after the Aluva-Pettah stretch.
 The State Cabinet approved the Tripunithura extension on 5 March 2014, based on the preliminary RITES report.
+The extension added two more stations, near Vadakkekotta and SN Junction, to the line.
+The construction of the final Thrippunithura station of Phase I was completed in December 2023 and was inaugurated on 6 March 2024, making the first phase of the Kochi Metro fully operational.